tokuhirom/Spellunker/README.md

 # NAME

-Test::Spelling::Lite - It's new $module
+BSpell - It's new $module

-# SYNOPSIS

-    use Test::Spelling::Lite;

 # DESCRIPTION

-Test::Spelling::Lite is ...
+BSpell is ...

 # LICENSE